 This overview summarizes EIFS wall construction including the advantages and disadvantages of this construction strategy.
-A more detailed analysis and direct comparison to several other walls can be found online.1 The scoring system is subjective based on the relative performance and specifications between different wall systems.
 Complex two dimensional heat flow analysis and one dimensional hygrothermal modeling were used to determine moisture related durability risks for analysis.

 For a more complete analysis of this and other wall constructions, go to www.building-science.com.